 - Skip alcohol before bed.
 When the alcohol levels in your body start to drop, it signals your body to wake up.
 So even though you may think alcohol will help you fall asleep, it won’t keep you asleep for long.

 - Create ‘white noise.’
 Buy a ‘white noise’ machine, CD or MP3 download that will block outside noises or distractions from within your own home.
 This will help you clear your mind and focus on falling asleep.

 - Don’t let your pets sleep with you.
 Cats are especially active in the late night/early morning hours and may want you to be awake when they are.
 Have you ever been nudged in the middle of the night for no reason except they wanted you to know they were there?
 That doesn’t help your sleep.
 It may be time to have Fluffy or Spot find another sleeping space away from yours.

 When you are the primary caregiver for a loved one that needs help throughout the night, you can’t get the sleep you need to take care of yourself because your focus is on your loved one.

 At Assisting Hands Home Care we want to take that burden off of your shoulders.
-If you can get the rest you need, you will be able to take better care of your loved one, yourself and your family – in addition to a job or other activities that you have.
+With our home care services, you can get the rest you need and you will be able to take better care of your loved one, yourself and your family – in addition to a job or other activities that you have.

 Whether you need someone to be with your loved one during the day, in the evening or overnight, we can accommodate your needs.
 You will sleep better knowing that your loved one isn’t home alone when they need help with medication, fall prevention, personal care, eating or other needs.